 2. Using Threads for Focused Discussions

 Gone are the days when main channel conversations had to juggle multiple topics at once.
-Sure, channels in Slack are great for broad discussions, but what happens when a single message sparks a deeper conversation?
+Sure, Slack channels are great for broad discussions, but what happens when a single message sparks a deeper conversation?

 That's where threads come in.